Bozzified/AIR-ChromeWindowBlur-ANE/README.md

 Responsible Use:
 ================

 It's important to note that even though Core Graphics is GPU accelerated and the blurring and effects are completely native, abusing the Transparency with a lot of heavy animations and stuff will definitely affect the performance.
-Due to the nature of AIR's runtime the **Render Mode** and **Hardware Acceleration** should be set to **DIRECT** as it might cause issues for you and interfere with Core Graphics API.
+Due to the nature of AIR's runtime the **Render Mode** and **Hardware Acceleration** should be set to **AUTO** as it might cause issues for you and interfere with Core Graphics API.

 Planned Additions: